jmegner/XamarinPipelineDemo/README.md

 The NUnit library was not found, please try again.
 If you can't work out how to fix this issue, please contact support.
 ```

+TODO: uiTestToolsDirectory
+Yes, you need to explicitly put the assembly dir (containing `test-cloud.exe`)
+as `uiTestToolsDirectory` input.

 TODO: appSlug
 You have to supply an `appSlug` input, or you'll get the error message